 You should notice in the screen shot that it clearly states that it supports POE.

 Powered Devices (PD) – These consume power provided by PSEs.

 PDs must work in both Alternative A and Alternative B modes.
 Typical devices are cameras and Wireless access points.

 PoE Injector – These are used to connect a PoE end device to a non PoE device like a legacy switch.

 The legacy switch cannot provide the power so the injector does. (schematic below)

 PoE Splitter – This Splits the data from the power and is used to connect a non PoE end device to PoE source.
 The power extracted by the splitter is often used to power the device using a separate power input.(schematic below)

 Devices that are designed to meet any of the standards have built in power management.

-When the PD is connected to the PSE negotiation takes place to determine how much power the device needs and how it will be supplied.
+When the end device is connected to the PSE negotiation takes place to determine how much power the device needs, and how it will be supplied.

 - PSE (provider) tests PD (consumer) physically using 802.3af phase class 3.